Released under Investigation

 This may eventually be a further interview under caution, you being charged (meaning you will have to attend court) or being advised that the police have decided to take no further action against you.

 Unfortunately there is no time limit as to when the police are required to complete their investigations and make a decision which means that being released under investigation puts individuals in a type of limbo where their lives are put on hold.
 Such individuals released under investigation are invariably and understandably very concerned and worried as to what is happening so what should you do when you are released under investigation?

-Firstly it is crucial that you instruct a specialist sexual offence solicitor as soon as possible in order to do the following:
+Firstly it is crucial that you instruct a specialist indecent images solicitor as soon as possible in order to do the following: